chenxing3/Waveman/README.md

 It will choose the latest generated model in the ./logs and freeze the model and save in the ./model.ckpt with pb format.

 Almost the log file also in the logs except step1.
-ResVggNet and VggNet networks in the model.py in the folder utils.
+BatNet and VggNet networks in the model.py in the folder utils.

 ## License
 Code and audio data are available for research purposes only.
 For any other use of the software or data, please contact the us.